aczapka/football-predictions/README.md

 Dependencies and installation
 ----------------------
+To use this code, just
+1. Download it.
-To use this code, just download it and install Python along with the libraries listed in `requirements.txt`.
+2. Install Python along with the libraries listed in `requirements.txt`.
+3. Mark the `lib` directory as sources root.

 Common usage
 ----------------------